extratone/bilge/redirection.md

 - [**/trent**](https://davidblue.wtf/trent), Redirect to the timecoded YouTube moment we discovered His Name...
 - [**/tripod**](https://davidblue.wtf/tripod), Redirects to some brief documentation I attempted to explain the hellish contraption I use to suspend my phone in front of my face when keyboarding.
 - [**/truck**](https://davidblue.wtf/truck), Redirects to my *Gran Turismo 6* gameplay demo video.
+- [**/tweetdecklists**](https://davidblue.wtf/tweetdecklists), Redirects to the WTF documentation for my "Backup/Export Twitter Lists with TweetDeck" guide.
 - [**/twitter**](https://davidblue.wtf/twitter), Redirects to my Twitter profile.
 - [**/userguide**](https://davidblue.wtf/userguide), Redirects to Apple's official "iPhone User Guide" in the Apple Books store.
 - [**/val2021**](https://davidblue.wtf/val2021), Redirects to the main page for the 2021 film *Val* on Amazon Prime Video.